 Turn off unused electricals

 Think about it, in an office, how many things are plugged in all around the place?
 A lot!
 If you were to actually look at everything that’s plugged in and turned on, you’d probably find a fair few things that really don’t need to be on.
-Turning off anything electrical items that aren’t used will help reduce the heat in the office, potentially quite a lot.
+Not only can this be a health and safety concern, turning off anything electrical items that aren’t used will help reduce the heat in the office, potentially quite a lot.
 Plus, you’ll be helping the environment at the same time, that’s a win-win situation right?

 So there you have it, our top tips on how to keep cool in the office.
 We’re hoping these help you out and make working in an office during a heatwave a little more bearable.